Bugatti T35 Nation Color Project - Switzerland #8 LE 300 pcs. CMC M-100 012

 Description

-A unique opportunity!
+Unique opportunity!
 This model is sold out at CMC.
-The last models have just arrived from the CMC warehouse in China.
-Therefore, this model is now completely sold out at CMC and will never be available again in this limited edition.
+The last models have now arrived from CMC's warehouse in China (08/2025).
+This means this model is completely sold out at CMC and will never again be available from CMC in this limited edition.

 Bugatti T35 Nation Color Project - Switzerland #8 LE 300 pcs.

-For Ettore Bugatti, car building was a matter of perfection, or in other words, an art form that aimed to "design with beauty."
-The Type 35 marked the beginning of a period of approximately seven years in which the Bugatti brand dominated motorsport.
-With our "Nation Colour Project," we want to bring the colorful racing car scene of the 1920s and 30s into your living room.
-According to the Grand Prix regulations, national colors were prescribed for the racing cars eligible to compete in each country.
-The model presented here represents the country-specific racing livery of Chile.
+For Ettore Bugatti, building cars was a matter of perfection, or in other words, an art form that aimed to "design in beauty".
+The Type 35 marked the beginning of a period of approximately seven years during which the Bugatti brand dominated motorsports.
+With our "Nation Colour Project", we want to bring the colourful racing car scene of the 1920s and 1930s into your living room.
+According to the Grand Prix regulations, national colours were mandatory for the eligible racing cars of each country.
+The model presented here represents the country-specific racing car livery of Chile.

 Model description:

-- Red/blue Grand Prix racing livery Chile (start number 10 and body lettering fictitious)
+- Red/blue Grand Prix racing livery Chile (starting number 10 and body lettering fictitious)

 - Side-mounted spare wheel with leather strap fastening